-Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to south to California, east to the Rocky Mountains and across northern U.S. and southern Canada to the Atlantic Coast.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to the Rocky Mountains and across northern U.S. and southern Canada to the Atlantic Coast.

-Habitat: Common in dry, open places from the foothills to mid-elevations in the mountains.
+Habitat: Common in dry, open places from sagebrush plains to middle elevations in the mountains.

 Conservation Status: Not of concern